Ahimsa lights the way

 INTEGRITY OF THOUGHT, WORD, AND DEED

-In ahimsa, we work toward the state wherein there is truth, justice, and kindness, in all that we think, say, and do.
-We should not condone dishonesty, corruption, or hypocrisy in ourselves, as when we do something that we know to be cruel or wrong merely because it seems expedient or profitable at the moment.
-This is a pillar of obviously positive values, with right thinking and right speaking laying the solid foundation for right action.
+We cannot do something that we know to be cruel or wrong merely because it seems expedient or profitable at the moment.
+This is a pillar of obviously positive values with right thinking and right speaking laying the solid foundation for right action.

 MASTERY OVER ONESELF

-Ahimsa guides us in transcending our egocentric lower “brute nature” and bringing forth our finer, higher self.
-Instead of materialism and selfishness, have enlightenment and understanding.
-A measure of self-control is necessary for the achievement of every other pillar.
+Ahimsa guides us in transcending our egocentric, lower, rougher nature and brings forth our finer, higher self.
+Instead of a “me-first” attitude with materialism and selfishness, we have enlightenment and understanding.

 SERVICE TO HUMANITY, NATURE, AND CREATION